alesr/tidstrom/README.md

 - Window (time) and Capacity (count) limits operate independently
 - Target utilization is ~83.9% with default settings (due to 20% safety margin)

-## Complete Example

-See the [examples directory](examples/main.go) for a complete volleyball camera recording system example.

 ## License

 MIT